krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 we call this a
 *calculus*, and this is as good a point to do that as any!

-## Presence density functions and measure theory
+## Domain Signals, presence density functions and measure theory

 Binary presence functions are much easier to understand intuitively, and we'll
 continue using them in our examples.
 But the real power of the presence